Jan Matoušek: Slavia Prague

 Matoušek made his debut for Slavia in a 3–1 Czech First League win at Slovácko.
 He scored his first goal for the club on 25 October 2018 in their 1–0 UEFA Europa League group stage win at Copenhagen.

 In February 2019, he returned to Příbram on loan until the end of the season.

+International career

+In June 2023, Matousek debuted for the Czech senior squad during a UEFA Euro 2024 qualifying Group E match against Faroe Islands.